Block 9, 10 & 11

 - Make sure you are allowed to and can participate in the selected elective by registering for the course or contacting the other faculty.
 The registration process may differ from programme to programme.
 It is your own responsibility to see if you meet that course’s (and the university’s) requirements.

-- When you know for sure you can participate, you need to ask permission from the RSM-Examination Board via their online request form.
+- When you know for sure you can participate, you need to ask permission from the RSM-Examination Board via their online request form, and choose the option Elective counting towards curriculum.

 Be sure to include the following information when submit your request: